tyhopp/t-rss-reader/infra/README.md

 ## Setup

-1. Change the Terraform Cloud organization in [`main.tf`](./main.tf) to yours
+1. Change the Terraform Cloud organization in [`main.tf`](./main.tf) to yours (this value is not possible to declare as a variable)
 2. `terraform login`
-3. Create a [Terraform Cloud variable set](https://developer.hashicorp.com/terraform/tutorials/cloud/cloud-multiple-variable-sets) with the AWS access keys and give the workspace access to the variable set
+3. Generate a password to use for authenticating client requests in the application
-4. Generate a password to use for authenticating client requests and save it somewhere safe
+4. `cp ./terraform-example.tfvars ./terraform.tfvars`
-5. `cp ./terraform-example.tfvars ./terraform.tfvars` and add the password to the file
+5. Add your generated password and access keys to the `terraform.tfvars` file
 6. `make init`

 ## Create and delete resources